 The application of L. 1985 c.
-222, §16 thus involves analysis of two phrases:

-"manifest injustice" and "party to the litigation."
+222, §16 thus involves analysis of two phrases: "manifest injustice" and "party to the litigation."

 As will be discussed in detail below, these terms must be construed in light of the Mt.
 Laurel decisions, Southern Burlington County NAACP v.
-County

-NAACP v.
+County NAACP v.
 Mt.
 Laurel Township, 67 N.J.
 158 (1975) (Mt.
 Laurel I) and 92 N.J.
 155 (1983) (Mt.
 Laurel II).
-When analyzed in this context, §16 requires denial of a transfer motion if the transfer of a case to the Affordable Housing

-Council would significantly perpetuate the types of wrongs condemned by the Supreme Court in the Mt.
-Laurel decisions, as contributing to the pattern of "widespread noncompliance" with the Constitution.
-In the present case, transfer would result in 1) further delays in the vindication of the rights of lower income persons caused by the termiantion of judicial proceedings that have nearly been completed and the initiation of new administrative proceedings;

-2) greater burdens upon lower income persons in the form of the increased expense and complexity of proceedings to enforce their constitutional rights;

-3) the absence, or diminished availability, of effective remedies to enforce compliance; 4) the relegation of low and moderate income persons to exclusive
+When analyzed in this context, §16 requires denial of a transfer motion if the transfer of a case to the Affordable Housing Council would significantly perpetuate the types of wrongs condemned by the Supreme Court in the Mt.
+Laurel decisions as contributing to the pattern of "widespread noncompliance" with the Constitution.
+In the present case, transfer would result in 1) further delays in the vindication of the rights of lower income persons; 2) greater burdens upon lower income persons in the form of the increased expense and complexity of proceedings to enforce their constitutional rights; 3) the absence, or diminished availability, of effective remedies to enforce compliance; 4) the relegation of low and moderate income persons to exclusive reliance upon voluntary compliance by the municipal defendants for an extended period of time; and 5) less than full and proper vindication of the constitutional rights of lower income persons.
+Any of these factors standing alone should bar transfer under the terms of section 16.
+In combination, they provide overwhelmingly compelling reasons to deny a transfer in this case.

-\ The statute clearly does not impose a blanket rule that all pre-May 1985 cases must be transferred, as the logic of defendant's arguments appears to suggest.
-The statute distinguishes between post-May 1985 cases, and pre-May 1985 cases.
-In the former instance, plaintiff must, as a matter of course, exhaust administrative remedies before the Affordable Housing Council.
-In the latter instance, however, the case continues to proceed before the court unless the trial judge determines that transfer is appropriate.
+(footnote continued from previous page)

 L. 1985, c.222 plainly contemplates that at least some pending cases will continue to proceed before the courts.
 It provides for entry of stays of certain types of remedial orders in pending cases.
 L. 1985, c.
 222 §28.
 It authorizes applications to the courts for orders extending the period of compliance.
 L. 1985, c.
 222, §23.
 It authorizes applications to the courts for approval of so-called regional contribution agreements.
 L. 1985, c.
 222, § 12.
-These provisions would be entirely superfluous if, as defendant suggests, there were a blanket rule that all pending cases are to be transferred to the Affordable Housing Council.
+These provisions would be entirely superfluous if there were a blanket rule that all pending cases are to be transferred to the Affordable.
+Housing Council.
+This is a case of first impression in this vicinage.
+The Court's decision will provide judicial standards for the proper construction and application of Section 16.
+It will also be relied upon by municipal officials throughout central New Jersey who are considering whether to seek transfer to the Affordable Housing Council pursuant to Section 16.
+For these reasons, the Public Advocate urges the Court to develop general standards which will aid municipal officials in making informed decisions about transfer motions.